Josefine Paul: Member of the Landtag

-In the 2010, 2012, 2017 and 2022 state elections, Paul was elected to Landtag of North Rhine-Westphalia via her party's state list.
+In the 2010, 2012, 2017 and 2022 state elections, Paul was elected to the Landtag of North Rhine-Westphalia via her party's state list.
 From 2010 to 2012 and from 2015 to 2020, she was deputy parliamentary group leader, from 2017 to 2020 at the same time parliamentary group secretary.
 On 26 October 2020, she was elected together with Verena Schäffer as the new group leader.
 In the 17th electoral term of the North Rhine-Westphalian state parliament (2017 to 2022) she was also spokeswoman for her parliamentary group for children, youth and family, spokeswoman for women's and queer politics and spokeswoman for sports politics.

 In December 2018, Paul attracted media attention with statements about Knecht Ruprecht.
 She stated that "Ruprecht no longer fits into today's image of non-violent upbringing, so he can still help carry the sweets".

 Minister for Children, Youth, Family, Equality, Refugees and Integration

 On 29 June 2022, Paul was appointed Minister for Children, Youth, Family, Equality, Flight and Integration in the Second Wüst cabinet (black-green coalition) at the suggestion of Alliance 90/The Greens.
 She was sworn in before the state parliament on the same day.
+Paul declared on 27 January 2026 to give up the office.
+Pressure on her, regarding her conduct in the aftermath of the 2024 Solingen stabbing, had been rising in the days before she announced the decision.
+Verena Schäffer has been designated to become acting Minister.